JowoScript/JowoScript/README.md

  * mime-type	: jowoscript or text/jowoscript or application/jowoscript
  * extension	: *.jowo
  *
- * Note from creator jowoscript [Muhammad Nurcahyo Pratomo]
- * JowoScript Programming Language drive technology with a license so not be easy pirate from other client and powerfull in paradigma.
-How to check $.license
- *
- * Note JowoScript Programming Language more complex or enterprise than javascript, ecmascript, typescript and jQuery *
+ * Your need buy a license key for access the fiture of JowoScript Programming Language Technology
+ * Copyright (c) PT JowoScript Technology Indonesia, 2021 - Forever.
+All Rights Reserved.
  *
  */